Delhi Crime

-Delhi Crime is an Indian crime drama streaming television series written and directed by Richie Mehta. casting director Radhesh More and produced by Golden Karaven, Ivanhoe Productions, Film Karavan and Poor Man's Productions.
-The series star Shefali Shah, Rasika Dugal, Adil Hussain and Rajesh Tailang.
+Delhi Crime is an Indian police procedural crime drama television series written and directed by Richie Mehta.
+With creative manager Chirag Shah and produced by Golden Karaven, Ivanhoe Productions, Film Karavan, Vipin Agnihotri and Poor Man's Productions, the series stars Shefali Shah, Rasika Dugal, Adil Hussain and Rajesh Tailang.
 The first season is set in the aftermath of the 2012 Delhi gang rape.
 The second season focuses on the Chaddi Baniyan Gang.
+The third season focuses on human trafficking and is inspired by the 2012 Baby Falak case.

 Filming for the first season began in Delhi in January 2018, and was completed within 62 days.
 The series covers the period from the incident happening to the final arrest of the suspects.

-Delhi Crime's first two episodes were premiered at the 2019 Sundance Film Festival in the Indie Episodic category.
+Delhi Crime's first two episodes premiered at the 2019 Sundance Film Festival in the Indie Episodic category.
 The series was released on Netflix on 22 March 2019.
 It received critical acclaim, with praise for its performances, writing, and depiction of the real-life case that inspired it.
-At the International Emmy Awards held in September 2020, Delhi Crime became the first Indian series to receive the award for Outstanding Drama Series.
+At the International Emmy Awards held in November 2020, Delhi Crime became the first Indian series to receive the award for Best Drama Series.
 The show was renewed for a second season with the main cast returning.
 The second season premiered on 26 August 2022.
+It earned Shah a nomination for the International Emmy Award for Best Actress.
+The third season premiered on 13 November 2025.

 Synopsis

-Delhi Crime is based on the 2012 Delhi gang rape case that took place in the neighbourhood of Munirka, in South Delhi.
-The series follows the story in the aftermath of the gang rape, where Deputy Commissioner of Police (DCP) Vartika Chaturvedi is tasked to find the culprits responsible for the assaults and subsequent death of the female victim.
+Season 1 of Delhi Crime is based on the 2012 Delhi gang rape tragedy that took place in the neighbourhood of Munirka, in South Delhi.
+The season follows the story in the aftermath of the gang rape, where Deputy Commissioner of Police (DCP) Vartika Chaturvedi is tasked with finding the culprits responsible for the physical assaults and subsequent death of the female rape victim.

+The second season focuses on the Chaddi Baniyan Gang's crimes.

+The third season involves Vartika Chaturvedi and her team investigating multiple intertwined cases involving international sex trafficking and other organised crime.